Balineisenbart/Push_Swap/README.md

 Step 2a: create operations
 write code for operations. ~~pa, pb,~~ sa, sb, ss, ra, rb, rr, rra, rrb, rrr

+Step 2b: test output

-Step 2b: check for order in stack a
+Step 2c: check for order in stack a
 X ---- if already sorted just return if parts are already sorted use for optimized chunk sorting